Updated on October 21, 2020, at 3:56 p.m.

 Resumption of Onsite Research Activity

 The UGA phased plan for re-starting research includes a Research Resumption Plan (RRP) that must be completed in advance by each research faculty member/principal investigator.
 You can find the Research Resumption Requirements (RRRs) and RRP template on this page.
 As specified in the RRRs and RRP template instructions, prior to commencing work each plan must be approved by the supervisor who has authority for space in which the faculty/PI operates; typically, this is his/her department head or center director, but depending on the context, it may be a school chair, associate dean for research, dean, or vice president.

-Faculty can use the two weeks prior to the start of Phase 1 to complete and submit their RRP.
+UGA is currently in Phase 3 reopening, which includes full restoration of onsite research consistent with current social distancing and other requirements.
 Please consult the Research Resumption Requirements page for more detailed information.

 Onsite locations include all UGA facilities at any location and all third-party locations, field sites, agricultural farms and other outdoor spaces utilized for research activities.